-Estimated impairment of goodwill arising on consolidated non-financial companies
+Related to consolidated non-financial companies

-NIBC tests whether its goodwill is impaired on an annual basis in accordance with its accounting policies.
+NIBC Holding tests whether its goodwill is impaired on an annual basis in accordance with its accounting policies.

-The recoverable amount of CGUs related to consolidated non-financial companies is determined based on a value-in-use calculation, that is the higher of value in use and fair value less costs to sell.
-This calculation uses pre-tax cash flow projections based on financial budgets approved by the Managing Boards of the acquired companies covering a three-year period (2012 - 2014).
-Cash flows beyond the three-year period are extrapolated using an estimated perpetual growth rate.
+The recoverable amount of CGUs related to consolidated non-financial companies is determined based on value-in-use a calculation, that is the higher of value in use and fair value less costs to sell.
+This calculation uses pre-tax cash flow projections based on financial budgets approved by the Managing Boards of the acquired companies covering a three - year period (2012 - 2014).
+Cash flows beyond the three year period are extrapolated using an estimated perpetual growth rate.